 headspace Bankstown provides information, support and services to young people aged 12-25, and their families and friends.
 We can help with mental health, general health, alcohol and other drug services as well as employment support.
 Simply phone or email to arrange an online appointment with one of our staff.

-Centre update 23/03/2020: The health & wellbeing of young people and their families is our top priority.
+Centre update: The health & wellbeing of young people and their families is our top priority.
 In response to COVID-19 and minimising person-to-person contact, we have officially taken our headspace centre online.
 We are available during our business hours through telephone, emailing and video-based platforms.
-Check our contact section to get in touch with us or call our temporary mobile; 0429 978 840.
+Check our contact section to get in touch with us; we're here for you.

 Office hours are:

 Mondays & Thursdays 9am-5pm (closed between 12-1pm).